-The term 'Free Trade' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Free Trade' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Free Trade refers to an economic policy of one or more participating nations.
 In such a policy, the trade departments or ministries do not discriminate against any of the exports to or imports from a foreign country or territory.
 This means that both the sellers and buyers of different economies can voluntarily choose to trade without having any government interference in or restrictions on their business.
 It means that they will not suffer from quotas, tariffs, prohibitions, or subsidies on any of their purchased or sold services and goods.
 This type of trade policy proves to be the opposite of economic isolationism and trade protectionism.